 And we haven’t even begun to explore how you can extend this capability to automatically use the data to measure quality of hire, employee engagement, customer and employee satisfaction and more.

 These days, it’s clear that candidate experience is a crucial component for finding and hiring the best talent.
-So the question should be asked: Is SurveyMonkey really helping you leverage candidate experience into a competitive advantage for your recruiting organization?
+So the question should be asked: Are SurveyMonkey candidate experience surveys really helping you leverage candidate experience into a competitive advantage for your recruiting organization?